 The Elmhurst Police Department's Emergency Response Team (ERT) was formed in 1981, with the assignment of 6 patrol officers and 1 sergeant.
 The mission of the unit was to train for, and respond to, unusual or high risk situations that are periodically encountered in law enforcement.In recent years, the ERT is comprised of specially-trained patrol officers.
 Specialized equipment has been added to enhance the ERT's ability to conduct narcotic raids, high-risk search warrant execution, rescue operations, barricaded subjects, hostage incidents, suicide threats, and other high-risk situations.

-In order to maintain their high level of expertise, ERT trains on a frequent basis and participates in field training exercises that are taught by some of the nations leading tactical instructors.
+In order to maintain their high level of expertise, ERT trains on a frequent basis and participates in field training exercises taught by some of the nations leading tactical instructors.

-All team members belong to state and national tactical officers’ associations to keep up with the latest tactics and equipment.
+All team members belong to state and national tactical officer associations to keep up with the latest techniques and equipment.

 Crisis negotiation is a set of communication skills designed to reduce the risks of a critical incident and increase the options available to resolve a situation peacefully.